⬅ Home

 Can a non-railway employee become a Member of IRWO?

-The non-railway applicant receives a membership number of IRWO for a specific housing project.
+Yes.
+A non-railway applicant receives an IRWO membership number for a specific housing project.
 After the allotment of a dwelling unit, the membership number becomes inactive.

 How to become a member of IRWO?